 What is big data?
 That’s a good question.
 There seems to be as many definitions for big data as there are businesses, nonprofit organizations, government agencies, and individuals who want to benefit from it.

 One popular interpretation of big data refers to extremely large data sets.
-A 2011 McKinsey study defined big data as “datasets whose size is beyond the ability of typical database software tools to capture, store, manage, and analyze.”
+A National Institute of Standards and Technology report defined big data as consisting of “extensive datasets—primarily in the characteristics of volume, velocity, and/or variability—that require a scalable architecture for efficient storage, manipulation, and analysis.”
 Some have defined big data as an amount of data that exceeds a petabyte—one million gigabytes.

 Another definition for big data is the exponential increase and availability of data in our world.